groonga/groonga/doc/source/reference/functions/html_untag.rst

 ``html``
 ^^^^^^^^

-It specifies HTML text to be untagged.
+Specifies HTML text to be untagged.

 Return value
 ------------